battistar/fishing-reel-utils/README.md

 # Fishing reel utils

-Utility to calculate line length or size of a fishing reel spool.
+Utility to calculate line length or size of a fishing reel spool made with React.

-The app is available on [https://battistar.github.io/poison/](https://battistar.github.io/fishing-reel-utils/).
+The app is available on [https://battistar.github.io/fishing-reel-util/](https://battistar.github.io/fishing-reel-utils/).

 ## Development